 Support Climate Education

 How do we help people understand climate change?
-How do we inspire the Commonwealth to use science to understand the world around them and act to protect it?
+How do we inspire residents of our Commonwealth to scientifically understand the world around them and act to protect it?

-Mass Audubon’s climate education engages people of all ages—ensuring that we help facilitate important conversations about science, climate change, and how we address real world impacts in our communities.
-We also focus on connecting with communities where they are, right at home, with an emphasis on diversity, equity, and inclusion in our work and in the municipalities we serve.
+Mass Audubon’s climate outreach and education engages people of all ages—ensuring that we help facilitate important conversations about science, climate change, and how we address real world impacts in our communities.
+We also focus on connecting with communities where they are, right at home, with an emphasis on equity and justice in our work and in the municipalities we serve.

-Education empowers a new constituency of climate advocates with the understanding of climate change that is necessary for climate action.
+Climate literacy empowers a new constituency of climate advocates with the understanding of climate change necessary for climate action.
 Here's how:

 To address the climate crisis, we have to get comfortable talking about the climate crisis.
 The Climate Café model, used globally, is a forum for judgement-free, informal climate conversations in local communities.
 These conversations not only foster comfort and understanding of climate change and its local impacts, but also equip participants with the skills and confidence they need to talk about climate change with the people they care about and ultimately act in their communities.